One Voice Technologies: Intelligent Personal Assistant

 One Voice is credited for launching the software industry's first Intelligent Personal Assistant (IPA) in 1999 when they officially released IVAN.
 IVAN was an AI based personal assistant that allowed users to use conversational voice to find information on the Internet, including weather, news, sports scores, financial information and to purchase items from online retailers.
-IVAN was the predecessor to several of today's IPA's, including Siri, Amazon Echo, Google Now and Cortana.
+IVAN was the predecessor to several of today's IPA's, including Siri, Alexa, Google Now and Cortana.
 One Voice's patent portfolio, which powered IVAN, was acquired by Apple in 2010, prior to Apple's launch of Siri and is referenced in patents ranging from Google, Microsoft, IBM, Nuance and Stanford University.

 In November 1999, One Voice launched IVAN at Startup Alley in COMDEX/99.

 "Imagine the possibilities of taking visual Web content and creating a talking, interactive experience for millions of Internet users worldwide.
 The possibilities for enhancing e-commerce and the Web experience are tremendous," explained Dean Weber, One Voice's chairman and chief executive officer, at the company's booth at the opening of COMDEX/Fall 99.
 "IVAN and VoiceSite will humanize the entire computer and Internet experience." - November 15, 1999.